valladaresr/Capstone-Bellabeat-Case-Study/README.md

   fixed_date_sleep.sleep_date
 ```
 ## Analyze & Share Phases
-Now that the data is clean and stored properly; I will organize, format and aggregate the data.
-I will also perform calculations in order to learn more about the data and identify relationships and trends.
-I will then export the results from my queries, import them into a spreadsheet to look for trends and relationships by using pivot tables and then import to Tableau public to create visualizations.
+Now that the data is clean and stored properly; the next step involves organizing, formatting and aggregating the data.
+I will be performing calculations in order to gain insights about the data and identify any relationships and trends.
+Following this, I will export the results from my queries and import them into a spreadsheet for further analysis using pivot tables.
+Finally, I will import the data into Tableau Public to create visualizations that will facilitate a deeper understanding of the data and enable a clear presentation of the insights.

 ### Aggregating data
 ```SQL